SWxTREC/dst-live/README.md

 # BaseApp

 This project is a bare-bones Angular website.
+A demo is available at http://base-app-demo.lasp.colorado.edu/ .

 Fork this repo to start your LASP website project.